 What is the VIP Network?

-The Value in Inpatient Pediatrics (VIP) Network is the inpatient pediatric quality improvement network of Quality Improvement Innovation Networks (QuIIN).
+The Value in Inpatient Pediatrics (VIP) Network is the inpatient pediatric quality improvement network at the American Academy of Pediatrics.
 A guiding principle of the network is that the 70% of children hospitalized at non-children’s hospitals deserve the same access to collaborative data and quality of care afforded in children’s hospitals.

 VIP Network Mission

 The mission of the Value in Inpatient Pediatrics (VIP) Network is to improve the value of care delivered to any pediatric patient in a hospital bed by helping providers implement clinical practice guidelines and other best practices, with a special focus on eliminating harm and waste caused by over utilization.